CIRCSE/PrinParLat/data_sheet.md

 **For what purpose was the dataset created?**

 This dataset was created to supplement the LiLa Knowlede Base of intreoperable resources for Latin with information of wordorms other than the citation forms.
-More specifically, it provides the principal parts (i.e., a set of wordforms that allow for the inference of the whole paradigm) of Latin verbs, as well as a fine-grained classification of their inflectional behavior.
+More specifically, it provides the principal parts (i.e., a set of wordforms that allow for the inference of the whole paradigm) of Latin words, as well as a fine-grained classification of their inflectional behavior.
 Two different layers of lexical units are used: the traditional notion of "lexeme" is used to group wordforms that share the same lexical meaning; to account for systematic variation in form in cases of overabundance, the notion of "flexeme" is used (see the readme for further details).

 **Who created the dataset (for example, which team, research group) and on behalf of which entity (for example, company, institution, organization)?**